-Offshoring can be seen in the context of either production offshoring or services offshoring.
-After joining the World Trade Organization 2001, China emerged as a popular destination for production offshoring.
-After technical progress in telecommunications improved the possibilities, India became a country leading in service offshoring.
+Offshoring can be seen in the context of either production offshoring or services.
+After joining the World Trade Organization 2001, China emerged as a popular destination for production.
+After technical progress in telecommunications improved, India became a leading offshoring provider.
+Ten years after the WTO, the U.S. should examine the cost of the initiative in terms of job loss, loss of expertise and reduced quality.
+If offshoring served as a 10-year lesson on what not to do, it should have encouraged American companies to optimize quality, improve efficiency, and compete globally with American labor.

-A common consequence in both captive and outsourced operations originates from unrealistic ramp-up expectations, where project planners try to start up too much new offshore process too quickly.
-Quality could be sacrificed for quantity.
-The most important lesson that new project managers should to learn is that quality must be achieved before ramping up large numbers of seats — or quality will never be achieved.
+The most important lesson that new project managers should to learn is that quality must be achieved before up large numbers of seats — or quality will never be achieved.
 Risk factors in quality usually should include customer satisfaction.
 Customer sat with remote call centers, fulfillment, language and time zones should be carefully scrutinized at the planning phase and reviewed after roll out to continuously measure results.

 It is also important to ensure that labor savings alone are not used to create the business model and the ROI.
-There will be additional costs of managing an offshore or outsourced organization that will counter the cost savings, to some extent.
+There will be additional costs of managing an offshore or outsourced organization that will counter the cost savings.
+Manufacturing appliances and textiles has succeeded offshore as have electronic.
+Software developed offshore has had mixed results.
+Arguably, software will be more important strategically than textiles or appliance in the future.

 2. Identify the low-hanging fruit in the project – seek an initial process that marries reasonable exposure to risk with an attractive ROI